Lori Minasian, M.D., FACP

 Biography

-As a leader in cancer clinical trials, she has served on multiple internal NCI committees and external working groups evaluating the clinical and scientific needs and operational efficiency of clinical trials methods and processes.
-She has served in an advisory capacity for the NIH Roadmap and the development of clinical trials networks at other NIH institutes.
-She is one of the senior staff involved in conceptualization and development of the Patient Reported Outcomes version of the Common Terminology Criteria for Adverse Event Reporting, a project emphasizing the importance of incorporating the patient’s perception into real-time reporting of adverse events.
+Dr. Minasian has long supported the inclusion of patient reported outcomes in cancer clinical trials.
+She is one of the senior staff involved in conceptualization and development of the Patient Reported Outcomes version of the Common Terminology Criteria for Adverse Event Reporting.
+This project emphasizes the importance of incorporating the patient’s perception into real-time reporting of adverse events for participants in clinical trials.